jush/SimpleSpyware/README.md

 ### Patch - CVE-2019-2219

-Patch for this kind of attack were released in [december 2019](https://android.googlesource.com/platform/frameworks/base/+/055976434b5d0ec5f6a3746124f4e81aecf8a426).
+Patch for this attack was released in [december 2019](https://android.googlesource.com/platform/frameworks/base/+/055976434b5d0ec5f6a3746124f4e81aecf8a426).
 Foreground Services will now have to show a notification for at least 5 seconds.

 ### Build
 The ExampleA folder contains a Android Studio 3.2 project.
 The project can be imported in Android Studio or directly build with gradle: